Human nature helps explain errors in hiring decisions, but figuring an exact cost is a distraction.

 The last time you received a bonus at work, did you save as much as you probably knew you should have?
 If not, perhaps you're part of the 66% of 30- to 49-year olds who, in 2018, estimated that they would not have enough money to live comfortably when they reached retirement age.

 We often make decisions based on convenience - we value the convenience of take-out even though we know it’s more expensive and less healthy than cooking at home; we wait to buy gas until the warning light blinks on the dashboard.
 Even Congress is terrible at planning for budgets on time.

 Even when people know their thinking is irrational, they often find it more compelling than their rational reasoning. - Seymore Epstein, PhD - cognitive psychologist

 It's simply human nature to focus on what's in front of us, and to bias our consideration of risk with emotions over logic.
 The logical shortcuts our brains use often lead to quick and efficient decision-making, but we're not very well-equipped to use those same heuristics to predict future disappointment.
 In other words, humans are great at getting ourselves out of short-term pain, but pretty lousy at avoiding the same sensations in the future.

 This may help explain why organizations sometimes miss opportunities to plan for the long-term success of their employees when they have an urgent vacancy to fill today.
-We know that getting the “right” hire is important, but the reality is we over-invest in addressing the costs an understaffed team is experiencing in the short-term, instead of assessing the damage of a bad hire in the long-term.
+We know that getting the “right” hire is important, but we tend to address the costs of an understaffed team in the short-term, instead of assessing the costs of a bad hire in the long-term.

 Especially in a tight labor market, hiring leaders can be so focused on filling seats or chasing scarce technical skills that they fail to spend the time or effort required to ensure a candidate will contribute to their organization’s culture.
 In turn, organizations trade candidates with strong cultural fit for those with promising technical fit.